 Jill Starley-Grainger is commissioning editor for the Sunday Times Travel Magazine.
-Each month she muses for us on some of the finer things in life when it comes to travel.
-This month: restaurants worth booking the whole trip for.
+Sharing some of the finer things in life when it comes to travel; here she muses restaurants worth booking the whole trip for.

 How about food?
 Occasionally I fly somewhere mainly to sample the food.
 I'll take in the sights while I'm there, but the top item on the menu is dining at a world class restaurant.
 It might seem a bit of an indulgence, but for a select group of places I think it's utterly worth it.